L-Soft international, Inc.

 chmod u+x Linux-Lite.bin

-For the first command, in both cases you can use 'gunzip' if your system does not have 'uncompress'.
+For the first command, in both cases you may use 'gunzip' if your system does not have 'uncompress'.
 The second command in either case starts the installation script:

 Please read the installation guide, located at

 If you have read the guide, please press enter to continue.